-Found by Eddie McLean in the Glasgow area.
-This stamp is likely to have had at least 4 numbers.
+Found on the site of the old Bonnyside Brickworks, Bonnybridge.
 Bonnybridge Silica & Fireclay Co Ltd, Bonnybridge. alt Calder Firebrick Works, Airdrie, Lanarkshire. alt Chapelhall Works, Lanarkshire.
 Hepworth Ceramic Holdings plc (GR-Stein Refractories Ltd. parent co) bought the Bonnybridge Silica & Fireclay Co.
 Ltd in 1972, closed Bonnybridge works in 1973 and closed Chapelhall in…

 Drum Fire Clay Mine, Bonnybridge, Falkirk, Stirlingshire was possibly situated adjacent to Bonnybridge Station.

 Bonnybridge Silica and Fire Clay Co (Note – SBH – In some of the newspaper archives the company is referred to as the Bonnybridge Fireclay and Silica Company).

 14/09/1889 – Falkirk Herald – Accident.
 On Wednesday a young man, named John Young, about 30 years of age, met with a serious accident while following his work in the pit of the Bonnybridge Silica and Fireclay Works (Mr Griffiths.)
 While busily employed, a stone weighing close upon 12 cwt., fell from the roof burying poor Young beneath it, inflicting serious internal injury, in addition to injuring both legs.